oliverphilcox/RascalC/docs/usage/getting-started.rst

     - *Format*: An ASCII file with each bin occupying a separate line, with tab-separated columns specifying :math:`(r_\mathrm{min},r_\mathrm{max})` for each bin.
 - **Correlation Function Binning File**:
     - File specifying the radial binning used in the input correlation function.
     - The lowest bin must extend to zero for this, and the highest bin should be at least as large as the maximum covariance matrix bin.
+    - Currently must be the same for all input correlation functions, for the multiple field case.
     - *Format*: See above.
 - *(Usually created internally)* **Correlation Function(s)**:
     - This specifies the input correlation function estimates to be used by RascalC.